 Find it at Harbour City, G103, 3 Canton Rd., Tsim Sha Tsui

 Hoi King Heen is certainly one of Hong Kong’s hidden digs.
-Despite its cosy location, nestled in the basement of the Intercontinental Grand Stanford, Hoi King Heen is recognized as one of Hong Kong’s finest Chinese restaurants, specializing in Cantonese cuisine.
+Despite its cosy location, nestled in the basement of the Intercontinental Grand Stanford, Hoi King Heen is recognised as one of Hong Kong’s finest Chinese restaurants, specialising in Cantonese cuisine.
 What’s even better?
 They’re Michelin starred!

 We dig their tastefully designed interior, it’s a welcome respite from the blinged out, chandelier-laden ostentation that seem to pervade the interiors of almost all of Hong Kong’s Chinese restaurants.